AndrewArkwright/Leetcode/README.md

 I have a full website attached that has the HTML, CSS, and JavaScript I use for my Leetcode.
 In the JavaScript file, each problem is in a comment block and some comment blocks have some extra information noted in it about extra solutions or other related information regareding the question.
 After the comment block, is the code I submitted.
 Some have more than one solution that I made as well.

 ## Lessons Learned:
 These are more fun than the Codewars problems because they are more challenging and expand on the data structures and methods that I use.
-However, I had to spend quite a bit mroe time researching before tackling some problems.
+However, I had to spend quite a bit more time researching before tackling some problems.